grz0zrg/fsynth/README.md

   - polyphony/stereo panning through 16 channels
   - microtonal capabilities (frequency mapping is respected)

-External synths can be triggered from pixels data via MIDI OUT, a MIDI device can be assigned to one or more slice, RGBA channels can be assigned to user-defined MIDI messages from the slice settings, Fragment has limited MPE support (non-standard for now) to support polyphony through 16 channels, every sounding note is temporarily assigned to its own MIDI channel, allowing microtonal, individual stereo panning and polyphonic capabilities.
+External synths can be triggered from pixels data via MIDI OUT, MIDI devices can be assigned to one or more slice, RGBA channels can be assigned to user-defined MIDI messages from the slice settings, Fragment has limited MPE support for output (non-standard for now) to support polyphony through 16 channels, every sounding note is temporarily assigned to its own MIDI channel, allowing microtonal, individual stereo panning and polyphonic capabilities.

 If you need to control more parameters, see OSC below.